 Alternative design

-Council supports and encourages innovation with limited risk, and sspecifications/designs which add valueconsiderole of life asset costs..
+Council supports and encourages innovation to address climate change, meet the intended specifications/designs which add value, and consider whole of life asset costs.

 Alternative designs/specifications can be submitted provided the alternative specification meets or exceeds the RITS and addresses any operational and maintenance aspects.
-The alternative specification must include all relevant supporting information to enable assessment by Council and be described in the design philosophy statement. some s/, some have these currently in development such as the Hamilton Public Transport Design Guidelines and Hamilton Biking and Micromobility Design Guidelines, and Hamilton’s Tree Policy, I developments
+The alternative specification must include all relevant supporting information to enable assessment by Council and be described in the design philosophy statement.

+As noted previously, Council may have specific design guides and policies, so it is important to check these, and also check for any new documentss and emerging policy changes.

 Where a designer identifies a solution/product that is not currently accepted, an application should be made to Council for the item to be considered.
 See Clause 8.3 New product acceptance process on page 352.
 Application and discussions for alternative products should occur at an early state in the design process.
-A key consideration for Council will be the impact on poperations and ongoing maintenance requirements/.
+A key consideration for Council will be the impact on performance, operations, and ongoing maintenance requirements as part of whole of asset lifecycle assessment.

 Statutory requirements, standards and related documents